serveruseragents/working-group/governance/charters/visioncharter.md

 **3. What We Do**

-The End User Experience Working Group operates alongside the technical group.
+The Vision Working Group operates alongside the technical group.
 While the technical group focuses on designing and building the system, this group focuses on defining and evaluating what that system must enable, protect, and improve in real-world use.

 Areas of focus include: